mxxo/egs_mesh/src/example/egsinp.md

 # Write an egsinp file

-Now, you're ready to make a new simulation input file.
+Once you have a mesh file, you're ready to write the input file.
 The three required input file sections are:

 1. Geometry definition
 2. Source definition
 3. Run control

-First up, let's define the mesh geometry.
+First, define the mesh geometry.
 An `EGS_Mesh` geometry block looks like:

 ```text
 :start geometry definition: